-1 2 SECTION 1018 BORROW MATERIAL 3 1018-1 GENERAL 4 5 Borrow material is used for embankments, backfill or other intended uses.
-Material that contains roots, root mats, stumps or other unsatisfactory material will not be acceptable.
+1 2 SECTION 1018 BORROW MATERIAL 3 1018-1 GENERAL 4 5 pankments, backfill or other intended uses.
+Material that or other unsatisfactory material will not be acceptable.
 6 1018-2 APPROVAL OF BORROW SOURCE 7 The approval of borrow sources is subject to Section 230.
-8 (A) Statewide Criteria for Accep tance of Borrow Material 9 See exceptions in Subarticle 10 01 8-2(B) .
-0 Use only natural earth materials as borrow material.
-Any other materials are subject to rejection.
-TABLE 1018-1 PIEDMONT AND WESTERN AREA CRITERIA FOR ACCEPTANCE OF BORROW MATERIAL Soil with Pl of 25 or less Acceptable Soil with Pl of 26 through 35 Acceptable, but not to be used in top 2 ft of embankment or backfill Soil with Pl of more than 35 Not Acceptable 2 (B) Exceptions to Statewide Criteria for Acceptance of Borrow Material 3 4 (1) Soils in the Coastal Plain the Table 1018-2. (area described below) will be accepted in accordance with
+8 (A) Statewide Criteria for Acce ptance of Borrow Material 9 See exceptions in Subarticle 1018-2(B).
+Use only natural earth materials as borrow material.
+Any other materials are su rejection.
+TABLE 1018-1 AND WESTERN AREA CRITERIA PTANCE OF BORROW MATERIAL Soil with Pl of 25 or less Acceptable Soil with Pl of 26 through 35 Acceptable, but not to be used in top 2 ft of embankment or backfill Soil with Pl of more than 35 Not Acceptable 2 (B) Exceptions to Statewide Cri teria for Acceptance of Borrow Material 3 (1) Solla in the Coostal Disia (area described below) will be accepted in accordance with

-14 the fable fore-2.
-TABLE 1018-2 DASTAL AREA CRITERIA PTANCE OF BORROW MATERIAL Soil with P1 of 15 or less Acceptable Soil with Pl of 16 through 20 Acceptable, but not to be used in top 2 ft of embankment or backfill Soil with PI of more than 20 Not Acceptable 15 Areas where Table 1018- -2 is applicable are as follows: Division 2 Entire Divis Division 3 Entire Divis Division 4 Edgecombe Nash (East Division 6 Bladen, Col Division 8 Scotland, F 16 17 18 Table 1018-2 shall be applicable to the flood plains of the Roanoke, Tar, Neuse, Cape Fear and Lumber Rivers and their tributaries that are outside the above described areas.
+14 the Table 1018-2.
+TABLE 1018-2 COASTAL AREA CRITERIA FOR ACCEPTANCE OF BORROW MATERIAL Soil with Pl of 15 or less Acceptable Soil with Pl of 16 through 20 Acceptable, but not to be used in top 2 ft of embankment or backfill Soil with PI of more than 20 Not Acceptable 15 Areas where Table 1018-2 is applicable are as follows: Division 1 Entire Division except Northampton (West of 1-95) Division 2 Entire Division Division 3 Entire Division Division 4 Edgecombe, Wayne, Johnston (East of US 301), Wilson (East of 1-95), Nash (East of 1-95), Halifax (East of 1-95) Division 6 Bladen, Columbus, Robeson, Cumberland, Harnett (South of NC 27) Division 8 Scotland, Hoke, Moore (Southeast of US 15-501, NC 73, NC 211), Richmond (East of US 220 North and US 1 South) 16 17 18 Table 1018-2 shall be applicable to the flood plains of the Roanoke, Tar, Neuse, Cape Fear and Lumber Rivers and their tributaries that are outside the above described areas.
 19 20 (2) Waste or by-products from industrial processes or mining operations are not acceptable except by specific written approval.
-21 22 (3) When tested, soils having may be rejected. g a pH of less than 5.5 or an organic content more than 4.0%
+21 22 (3) When tested, soils having a pH of less than 5.5 or an organic content more than 4.0% may be rejected.